North Carolina Highway 38

 North Carolina Highway 38 (NC 38) is a primary state highway in the U.S. state of North Carolina.
 It runs from South Carolina state line to the town of Hamlet.

 Route description

 A two-lane rural highway, it traverses 5.5 mi, begins at the South Carolina state line where the road itself continues south as South Carolina Highway 38.
-Heading north, NC 38 connects with U.S. Route 74 (US 74) which is also a future segment of Interstate 74.
+Heading north, NC 38 connects with U.S. Route 74 (US 74) which is also a segment of Interstate 74.
 Continuing north from the interchange, it heads into Hamlet, where it ends at US 74 Business.
-NC 38 is named in honor of Louis Breeden, a Hamlet-native and former professional American Football player who played defensive back for the Cincinnati Bengals (1978-1987) in the National Football League.
+NC 38 is named in honor of Louis Breeden, a Hamlet-native and former professional American football player who played defensive back for the Cincinnati Bengals (1978-1987) in the National Football League.

 History

 The first NC 38 was formed in 1934 to replace NC 301, it ran from US 17 in Folkstone to the New River.
 In 1937, NC 38 was renumbered NC 86.
 That same year, the current NC 38 was re-established as a renumbering of NC 771; which connected with the newly renumbered SC 38.
 NC 38 has not changed since.